Acorzo1983/Metahunter/README.md

 # MetaHunter Toolkit
-MetaHunter is a collection of Python scripts designed to facilitate various reconnaissance tasks, including PDF downloading, metadata extraction, and email harvesting.
+MetaHunter is a collection of Python scripts crafted to enhance reconnaissance efforts, assisting in uncovering information disclosures and facilitating dictionary creation.
+Its functionalities encompass tasks like PDF downloading, metadata extraction, and email harvesting, empowering users in their bug bounty pursuits.
+Moreover, it aids in identifying potential data leaks, offering a proactive approach to safeguarding your company's sensitive information.

 ### Tools Included
 PDF Downloader (pdfdownloader.py):